matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Package_Development_Tutorial.md

 	devtools::install_github("yourGithubUsername/yourPackageName")

 The most important thing to do now is create a `README.md` file and save it in the top level directory of your package.
 This will help Github users install your package.
-You can learn about Markdown and its syntax by [**visiting this website**](http://daringfireball.net/projects/markdown/) but it is gernalyl very quick and easy to pick up.
+You can learn about Markdown and its syntax by [**visiting this website**](http://daringfireball.net/projects/markdown/) but it is generally very quick and easy to pick up.
 There is an example `README.md` file [**at the bottom of this page**](https://github.com/matthewjdenny/ContentStructure) for one of the packages I have been developing.
 From here, you will want to keep working on your package until you feel it is ready to put on CRAN.
-When you are ready for thism check out [**Hadley Wickham's R Packages book**](http://r-pkgs.had.co.nz/) as that is beyond the scope of this tutorial.
+When you are ready for this check out [**Hadley Wickham's R Packages book**](http://r-pkgs.had.co.nz/) as that is beyond the scope of this tutorial.
 Happy R package building!